New voters get notices listing wrong Dodge City polling site

-The city located 160 miles (257 kilometers) west of Wichita has only one polling site for its 27,000 residents.
+The southwest Kansas city, located 160 miles (257 kilometers) west of Wichita, has only one polling site for its 27,000 residents.
 For nearly two decades, that site was at the civic center in the mostly white part of town.

 But citing road construction, officials recently moved it for the November election to the Expo Center outside of town and more than a mile from the nearest bus stop.